sadmankiba/bendability/docs/Promoters.md

       - most in boundaries, but not strong.
 - Are min in quartiles very low?

-## Inspect linker positions, length and their C0 in promoters
+## Inspect long linker positions, length, seq and C0 in promoters

+**Research Question**
+- Do long linkers show rigidity?
+- Do long linkers have any pattern in seq?
+- How long are long linkers?
+- Where are long linkers positioned?

 **Procedure**